day0market/pyalgotrader/docs/cta_strategy.md

 &nbsp;

 ## Firm run
-In the firm environment，Users can write good basisCTAStrategy to create a new instance，A key to initialize、start up、Stop Strategy。
+In the firm environment, Users can write good basis CTAStrategy to create a new instance, A key to initialize、start up、Stop Strategy.

-### Create a policy instance
+### Create a strategy instance
-Users can write good basisCTAStrategy to create a new instance，Examples of the benefits of the policy is that the same strategy can go to contract simultaneously run multiple varieties，And the parameters may be different for each instance of。
+Users can write good basis CTAStrategy to create a new instance, Examples of the benefits of the strategy is that the same strategy can go to contract simultaneously run multiple varieties, And the parameters may be different for each instance of.
-When creating an instance of the need to fill the instance name Figure、Variety contract、parameter settings。note：The instance name must be unique；Contract name isvt_symbolThe format，Such asIF1905.CFFEX。
+When creating an instance of the need to fill the instance name Figure、Variety contract、parameter settings. note：The instance name must be unique；Contract name isvt_symbolThe format, Such asIF1905.CFFEX.

 ![](https://vnpy-community.oss-cn-shanghai.aliyuncs.com/forum_experience/yazhang/cta_strategy/add_strategy.png)

-Create a policy process is as follows：
+Create a strategy process is as follows：
-- Examples of the same name Check policy
+- Examples of the same name Check strategy
-- Adding policy configuration information(strategy_name, vt_symbol, setting)TostrategiesDictionary
+- Adding strategy configuration information(strategy_name, vt_symbol, setting)TostrategiesDictionary
-- To subscribe to add the policy to contract information Quotessymbol_strategy_mapDictionary；
+- To subscribe to add the strategy to contract information Quotessymbol_strategy_mapDictionary；
-- Save the policy configuration information tojsonThe paper；
+- Save the strategy configuration information tojsonThe paper；
-- In the graphical interface to update status information。
+- In the graphical interface to update status information.

 ```
     def add_strategy(